-Water supply systems serving 50 persons or more must be approved by the NFSA.
-However, water supply systems only serving food premises shall be registered by the NFSA.
+The documentation for water supply systems that shall produce at least 10 m3 drinking water per day must be approved by the NFSA.
+However, all water supply systems shall be registered at the NFSA.
 The water supply systems are subject to official control by the NFSA.
-The controls are mainly carried out by the regions, through their local departments.
+The controls are carried out by the regions.
 Water quality, monitoring, the use of materials or chemicals and information must be in accordance with Directive 98/83/EC.
 Sampling in accordance with Directive 98/83/EC is carried out by the water supplier.

-Water sampling in food establishments is carried out by the establishment.
+Water sampling in food establishments is carried out by the establishment in accordance with Regulation (EC) No 853/2004.
 Both clean seawater and clean water may be used throughout the production and processing of fishery products in accordance with Regulation (EC) No 853/2004.
-As for the rest, water supply based on seawater must also satisfy the Norwegian drinking water regulations.

-Approval and official control of natural mineral waters under Directive 80/777/EEC are the responsibility of the regional level of the NFSA, and are carried out by its various local departments.
+Approval and official control of natural mineral waters under Directive 2009/54/EC are the responsibility of the regional level of the NFSA, and are carried out by its various local departments.
 Reporting is done to the head office.